citizensadvice/cookie-preferences/engine/README.md

 ### Ruby

-Ruby version ruby-3.3.1 is required.
+The minimum Ruby version we require is ruby-3.3.1.
 We include a `.ruby-version` file in the root of the project so if you are using a version manager like [rvm](https://rvm.io/) it should pick this up.

 `rbenv` has known issues during setup, and running rspec, so it is best to avoid `rbenv` and use `rvm` instead.